Representative student groups from Trinity attended Seanad Éireann to witness a debate on the Higher Education Authority (HEA) Bill 2022 yesterday.

 “I wouldn’t like to see that type of imbalance affect the work that students’ unions do,” Ruane said.

-Senator Anne Hoey said “I don’t know why we’re not doing it”, saying that students’ unions should be given “the recognition that they deserve”.
+Senator Annie Hoey said “I don’t know why we’re not doing it”, saying that students’ unions should be given “the recognition that they deserve”.
 She highlighted the opportunity “while we’re deciding the future of higher education, to embed students’ unions into that”.